MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 <a name="sov" />
 ### Share of voice

-If you include share of voice (SOV) columns in your request, you must include at least one of the following dimension columns.
+In addition to the rule that requests must include at least one dimension column and one measure column, any report that includes share of voice (SOV) columns must include at least one of the following dimension columns.

 - HotelGroupId
 - HotelId
+- PartnerHotelId
 - SubAccountId

-The only other dimension column that you may specify is Date.
-If you specify any other dimension column, the request will succeed but the report's data will not be valid.

 The following are the SOV columns: